 In June 1971, Nixon officially declared a “War on Drugs,” stating that drug abuse was “public enemy number one.”

 Nixon went on to create the Drug Enforcement Administration (DEA) in 1973.
-This agency is responsible for tackling drug use and smuggling in the United States.
+This agency is a special police force committed to targeting illegal drug use and smuggling in the United States.

 At the start, the DEA was given 1,470 special agents and a budget of less than $75 million.
 Today, the agency has nearly 5,000 agents and a budget of $2.03 billion.